-Loans under the Revolving Credit Facility mature five years after the amendment date (February 8, 2024).
-Principal payments are due quarterly for the amended Term Loan Facility equal to 1.25% of the initial loan amount with a final lump sum payment due on February 8, 2024.
+All Loans under the Revolving Credit Facility and the Term Loans will mature five years after the first amendment date (on February 8, 2024).
+Principal payments for the Term Loans are due quarterly in an amount equal to 1.25% of the initial loan amount with a final lump sum payment due on February 8, 2024.
 Interest rates for the Senior Secured Credit Facility are based on LIBOR plus a margin or an alternate base rate plus a margin.
 The Revolving Credit Facility allows us to borrow money or issue letters of credit (or otherwise satisfy credit needs) on a revolving basis over the term of the facility.
-As of September 30, 2019, \$782 million was available under the Revolving Credit Facility.
+As of September 30, 2020, \$938 million was available under the Revolving Credit Facility.
 The obligations under the Senior Secured Credit Facility are secured by a first-priority lien on all or substantially all of the assets of the Company and certain of its domestic subsidiaries, including a first-priority lien on equity interests of credit facility.

-The margin on both LIBOR and alternate base rate borrowings under the Senior Secured Credit Facility is based on the Company's consolidated net leverage ratio.
-The margin on LIBOR borrowings, which can range from 1.25% to 2.00%, was 1.75% at September 30, 2019.
-The margin on alternate base rate borrowings, which can range from 0.25% to 1.00%, was 0.75% as of September 30, 2019.
-We also pay an annual commitment fee on the unused portion of the Revolving Credit Facility based on the Company's consolidated net leverage ratio.
-The commitment fee, which can range from 0.15% to 0.30%, was 0.25% as of September 30, 2019.
+The margin on both LIBOR and alternate base rate borrowings under the Senior Secured Credit Facility is based on the Company's total net debt leverage ratio.
+The margin on LIBOR borrowings, which can range from 1.25% to 2.50%, was 2% at September 30, 2020.
+The margin on alternate base rate borrowings, which can range from 0.25% to 1.50%, was 1% as of September 30, 2020.
+We also pay an annual commitment fee on the unused portion of the Revolving Credit Facility based on the Company's total net leverage ratio.
+The commitment fee, which can range from 0.15% to 0.35%, was 0.3% as of September 30, 2020.